poshithNandyala/CourseAI/README.md

 # Gemini AI API Configuration
 VITE_GEMINI_API_KEY=your_gemini_api_key
-4. Run Locally
+4. Run the App Locally
 bash
 Copy
 Edit
 npm run dev
-Visit http://localhost:5173 in your browser.
+Open your browser and visit: http://localhost:5173

 🌐 Deployment on Vercel
-CourseAI is Vercel-ready.
-To deploy:
+CourseAI is ready for deployment on Vercel.

 1. Add Environment Variables
-In your Vercel Dashboard:
+In your Vercel dashboard, go to:

+mathematica
+Copy
+Edit
-Go to Project → Settings → Environment Variables
+Project → Settings → Environment Variables

-Add:
+Add the following:

 nginx
 Copy